An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Characteristics of the Microresonator Photon-Pair Source

-The bandwidth of the photon pairs (shown in Figure \ref{fig:bandwidths} a)) gives an indication of the Q-factor of the microresonator.
-For this particular microresonator, the Q-factor was calculated to be on the order of $1\times10^{6}$ (equivalent to an average photon bandwidth of \SI{194}{MHz}), comparable to many state-of-the art $\text{Si}_{3}\text{N}_{4}$ photon-pair sources \cite{Wu:2021}.\\
+The bandwidth of the photon pairs (shown in Figure 4 of the main text) gives an indication of the Q-factor of the microresonator.
+For the microresonator used in this work, the Q-factor was calculated to be $\sim$$1\times10^{6}$ (equivalent to an average photon bandwidth of \SI{194}{MHz}), comparable to many state-of-the art $\text{Si}_{3}\text{N}_{4}$ photon-pair sources \cite{Wu:2021}.\\

 The intracavity pair generation rate (PGR), defined as: